 Most retailers view digital transformation as a central part of their future plans.
-The maturity of technology areas within organizations varies, but indications suggest a clear emphasis on certain areas of focus.
+The maturity of technology areas within organizations varies, but indications suggest an emphasis on the following areas:

-Financial applications of technology are considered the most mature form of digitization across the industry, with 63.7% of retailers stating a mature implementation of associated tech.
+Financial applications of technology are considered the most mature form of digitization across the industry, with 63.7% of retailers stating a mature implementation of finance-related tech.

 Tech Budgets Are Increasing